-Jiawang Hong^{} and David Vanderbilt
+Jiawang Hong\ and David Vanderbilt

-Department of Physics and Astronomy, Rutgers University, Piscataway, NJ 08854-8019, USA
+Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08854-8019, USA (Received 24 August 2011; revised manuscript received 17 October 2011; published 7 November 2011)

-(Dated: August 26, 2011)

-We demonstrate that the frozen-ion contribution to the flexoelectric coefficient is given solely in terms of the sum of third moments of the charge density distortions induced by atomic displacements, even for ferroelectric or piezoelectric materials.
+We demonstrate that the frozen-ion contribution to the flexoelectric coefficient is given solely in terms of the sum of third moments of the charge-density distortions induced by atomic displacements, even for ferroelectric or piezoelectric materials.
 We introduce several practical supercell-based methods for calculating these coefficients from first principles, and demonstrate them by computing the coefficients for C, Si, MgO, NaCl, SrTiO3, BaTiO3, and PbTiO3.
 Three important subtleties associated with pseudopotentials, the treatment of surfaces, and the calculation of transverse components are also discussed.